MarkRoddy/duckdb-pytables/pythonpkgs/ducktables/README.md

 pip install ducktables
 ```

-# Configuring Authentication
+# Authentication
+DuckTables interacts with a number of different services, and each has their own authentication and configuration mechanism.
+Note that you only have to configure the services that you plan on using.

 ## AWS
-Follow the [auth instructions](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html#configuration) for Boto3, the that ducktables uses to interface with AWS apis.
-Note that if you're already using boto3 or the AWS CLI, your existing authentication configuration should be utilized.
+Follow the [auth instructions](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html#configuration) for Boto3, the library that ducktables uses to interface with AWS apis.
+Note that if you're already using boto3 or the AWS CLI, your existing authentication configuration will be utilized, and you don't need to do anything.

 ## Github
 When starting your DuckDB client (such as the DuckDB cli), set an environment variable named `GITHUB_ACCESS_TOKEN`.
 From the command line, this will look like: